 Certainly, we need to be a good friend.
 Especially to our family and close friends.
 But we can only be a friend to others to the same degree in which we are a friend to ourselves.
 It’s like self-love.
 We can only love another person to the same degree in which we love ourselves.

 Being your own best friend is about doing all the kind, caring, and loving things that you’d do for your best friend, for yourself.
 That means ALWAYS being loyal, compassionate, encouraging, and optimistic.

-No matter how many times you’ve failed, a true friend would build you up by pointing out your successes and talents, and tell you all the reasons why you will achieve your dreams.
+No matter how many times you’ve failed, a true friend would build you up by pointing out your successes and talents and by telling you all the reasons why you will achieve your dreams.
 This is the same way that you should be with yourself.
 You do this by fully embracing the loving feelings you have for a close dear friend and then transferring those feelings to yourself.